Secure human oversight of AI: Threat modeling in a socio-technical context: Introduction

-This paper makes two key contributions.
+This paper makes three key contributions.
 First, we introduce a security-related perspective on human oversight of AI.
-This perspective is critically missing from current research, even though human oversight is becoming an integral component of the safety, security, and accountability architecture of AI operations, and thus an increasingly viable target for malicious actors.
-Second, we provide an overview of possible attack vectors and hardening strategies contextualized for human oversight of AI.
-We hope this contribution supports AI governance and system design in ensuring not only effective but also secure human oversight of AI.
+This perspective is critically missing from research, even though human oversight is becoming an integral component of the safety, security, and accountability architecture of AI operations, and thus an increasingly viable target for malicious actors.
+Second, we provide guidance on how to perform threat modeling in socio-technical contexts and identify cybersecurity threats of human oversight with possible countermeasures.
+Thereby, this work provides a starting point for future threat modeling of implementations of human oversight.
+Third, we provide a list of security vulnerabilities and hardening strategies that are applicable to human oversight applications in general and should always be considered by practitioners.
+We hope these contributions support AI governance and system design in ensuring not only effective but also secure human oversight of AI.